Casper Implementation Guide: A Comprehensive Overview

 The qualitative approach is a hands-on option where your reviewers use Casper and all other application materials to make a progress decision, without any numerical evaluation.
 This is a highly flexible approach that is open to your reviewers’ interpretation.

-There are risks associated with this approach, namely that there’s a greater dependance on the program’s applicant reviewers and risk of individual biases.
+There are risks associated with this approach, namely that there’s a greater dependance on the program’s applicant reviewers and their individual perspectives.
 It is also extremely time consuming.
 In order for this to be a defensible process it requires clear documentation.

 Paradise Grove College: A Fictional Case Study